Introduction to PowerShell Rename-Item

 Example #3 – Rename-ChildItem with Whatif Parameter

-When you use the whatif parameter, it will show you the action command is going to perform, without actually running the command.
+When you use the whatif parameter, it will show you the action command will perform without actually running the command.

 Rename-Item D:\Temp\cars.xml -NewName cars1.xml -PassThru -WhatIf